 Why do you need to know about relief and recovery ?

-- It outlines areas of Recovery that will increase your capability and capacity to gain an understanding of the complexitiy of the recovery processes.
+- It outlines areas of Recovery that will increase your capability and capacity to gain an understanding of the complexity of the recovery processes.

 When will you apply the knowledge gained from completing this module ?

-- The information contained in this module can be applied if you have an emergency event that requires you to implement your emergency management role within your organization
+- The information contained in this module can be applied if you have an emergency event that requires you to implement your emergency management role within your organisation

 What is Relief and Recovery ?